XtraChase/pain-mangagement-portal/README.md

 ## What we learned
 * Group project collaboration through Github
-* Orgaizing group tasks and assigning roles
+* Organizing group tasks and assigning roles
 * API integration with wearable tech
 * Pitching the project